 In his book Introduction to the Science of Mental Health, Fr.
 Chad Ripperger states that “modern psychology views man as nothing more than a physical or material thing.”
 Therefore, opposite from the catholic lens, secular psychology views the person as a material body that seeks to ultimately quench his bodily (i.e. fleshly) passions.
 Here, the psychologist becomes awkwardly silent on the God-breathed soul of a person.
 Taking God out of the equation has caused psychologists to have a distorted anthropology of the human person.
 Mental health professionals regard the human person as a collection of chemicals, synapses, and neurotransmitters interacting with each other.
 Their ultimate goal is to calm one’s anxiety by deeming it a “chemical imbalance” that needs to be treated with medication and therapy discussions about past traumas.
 However, this approach serves as a rickety lifeboat as meds and therapy conversations lack the precision that prayer and the Sacrament of Confession provide in healing one’s inner thoughts.
 As famous psychologist, Carl Jung candidly admitted, “If my patients went to the Sacrament of Reconciliation, I’d lose 99% of them.”

-To be skewed on the starting point in addressing the human predicament is to send the person down a grisly path.
+To be skewed on the starting point in addressing the human quandary is to send the person down a grisly path.
 It is no wonder today as we see psychologists now affirming child-murder and genital mutilation as morally upright.

 Things started to go awry in psychology with the advent of Sigmund Freud‘s theories.
 Freud believed human beings are driven solely by animal instinct – specifically sexual urges.
 Freud saw that indulging in these cravings would allow man to become in-tune with his contentment.
 But, by doing this, Freud reduced man to a beast.
-Here, man merely does whatever his passions crave all the while muting his ability to reason what he should do according to his end.
+Here, man merely does whatever his passions crave all the while muting his ability to reason what he should do according to his teleological end.
 From this, Freud allowed future psychologists to normalize the warped nature of man all the while rupturing Catholic morality.

 Father John Hardon spent much of his energy critiquing the mental health system for its assaults on morality.
 He wrote: